 Mean score of companies in the Computer Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, VMware, headquartered in the US, reported significant carbon emissions, with Scope 1 emissions amounting to approximately 2,427,420 kg CO2e and Scope 2 emissions at about 400,520 kg CO2e (market-based).
-The company has set ambitious targets to reduce its carbon footprint, committing to a 50% reduction in both Scope 1 and Scope 2 emissions by 2030, using 2019 as the base year.
+In 2023, VMware, headquartered in the US, reported significant carbon emissions, totalling approximately 397,008,000 kg CO2e globally.
+This figure includes 3,650,000 kg CO2e from Scope 1 emissions and 61,224,000 kg CO2e from Scope 2 emissions, with the latter being primarily from purchased electricity.
+Notably, VMware has set ambitious targets to reduce its carbon footprint, aiming for a 50% reduction in both Scope 1 and Scope 2 emissions by 2030, using 2019 as the base year.
 This commitment is part of a broader strategy to achieve net zero carbon emissions across its operations and supply chain by 2030.
-VMware's climate initiatives include sourcing 100% renewable electricity by 2031 and ensuring that 75% of its suppliers have science-based targets by 2025.
-The company’s emissions data is cascaded from its parent organization, VMware LLC, which also adheres to the Science Based Targets initiative (SBTi) guidelines.
-VMware's efforts reflect a strong commitment to sustainability and responsible corporate governance in the software and services sector.
+VMware's initiatives include increasing its annual sourcing of renewable electricity from 94% in FY2019 to 100% by FY2021, a target it plans to maintain through FY2031.
+Additionally, the company aims to reduce absolute Scope 3 emissions, particularly from employee commuting and fuel-and-energy-related activities, by 50% by FY2031.
+VMware also commits that 75% of its suppliers, by spend, will have science-based targets by FY2025.
+The emissions data reported by VMware is cascaded from its parent company, VMware LLC, which oversees the company's sustainability initiatives and targets.
+This structured approach ensures that VMware aligns with industry standards and contributes effectively to global climate goals.

 Access structured emissions data, company-specific emission factors, and source documents